zbenmo/yapy3c/docs/part_III.md

 If we wrap an iterable, such as a list, with 'enumerate', we get a new iterable that gives us tuples.
 The first component of a tuple is the index of the matching item, and the second component is the original item in the original iterable.
-A picture (code snippet) is worth a thusand words:
+A picture (code snippet) is worth a thousand words:

 ``` py
 enumerate(list("groceries"))